Awanthiy/Movie-Explorer/README.md

 - Enter your **Username** and **Password**
 - Confirm your password
 - ✔️ You'll be redirected to the **Main Page** in default **Light Mode**
+## 🔐 Demo Credentials (for testing)

+You can use any username and password to log in.
+Just make sure the "Confirm Password" field matches the "Password" field.

+⚠️ No actual authentication is used — this is a front-end simulation.

 ---